Glank/BinaryDeltaCompression/README.md

 On Disk
 -------

-You can also store a stack of backups to a kirstein.compress.BackupFile.
+You can also store a stack of backups to a glank.app.compress.BackupFile.

     BackupFile backups = new BackupFile(new java.io.File("where/to/put/backup.data"))
     ...